My Search for the ROC Inter-group Radio Links

 As result of reading this page in 2004, Martin sent me a copy of a drawing he found blowing around a car park near a Home Office hilltop site that was being cleared 10 years earlier.
 This was a hand drawn sketch of a diagram CB429 showing the UKWMO VHF radio links.
 The sketch is of particular interest as it dates from 1978, the same era as my research.
 The drawing only shows the links passing through North Wales or on routes from Wrexham Group Headquarters.

 Mike Hawkins has kindly provided copies of a former DTEL's engineers notes showing the links from Shrewbury and Coventry groups.
 I have redrawn all the original diagrams <link> to improve readability and added the OS Grid references of the sites.
-Other group controls do not show their full complement of links as I only have the full details for the few sites shown here.
-Oxford for example, would have had links to Bristol, Yeovil, Winchester and Horsham additionally to the three shown here from Bedford, Coventry and Shrewsbury.
+Where data is still missing, the routes are shown as grey squiggly lines.

 If you have any personal notes relating to the VHF Home Defence links, enabling more paths to be plotted then please get in touch via my homepage link at the top right of this page.